Adds an article to an existing merge publication. This stored procedure is executed at the Publisher on the publication database.

 [ **@processing_order=** ] processing_order

 Indicates the processing order of articles in a merge publication. processing_order is int, with a default of 0.
 0 specifies that the article is unordered, and any other value represents the ordinal value of the processing order for this article.
 Articles are processed in order from lowest to highest value.
 If two articles have the same value, processing order is determined by the order of the article nickname in the sysmergearticles system table.
-For more information, see Specify the Processing Order of Merge Articles.
+For more information, see Specify Merge Replication properties.

 [ **@subscriber_upload_options=** ] subscriber_upload_options